networkoptix/nx_open/doc/python_coding_style.md

 To make it less diverse, adhere only to these points from that section.

+## Special Characters

+Only `\n` is allowed as line separator.
+Only spaces are allowed for indent.

+No control characters are allowed.

 ## Documentation

 [Doxygen](http://www.stack.nl/~dimitri/doxygen/) is used as documentation